vexxowo/RedGifs-Auto-hide-Controls/README.md

 - Hides player controls after a configurable period of mouse inactivity
 - Hides the cursor when controls are hidden
 - Smoothly fades controls in and out on mouse movement
-- Applies inside Reddit embeds as well as on redgifs.com directly
+- Applies inside Reddit embeds
 - Targets the following elements:
   - `progressBar` — seek/progress bar
   - `download-svg` — download button